PARTNER POST: Discover new ways to incorporate seasonal teas into your holiday cooking and desserts with Celestial Seasonings.

 Ingredients

-• 2 Ginger Spice Celestial Seasonings Tea bags
+- 2 bags Ginger Spice Celestial Seasonings Tea bags

 Instructions

-1. Spray an 8×8-inch baking pan with cooking spray and dust with powdered sugar, set aside.
+- Spray an 8×8-inch baking pan with cooking spray and dust with powdered sugar; set aside.

-2. Pour 1/2 cup cold water into the bowl of a kitchen stand mixer and next pour two gelatin packs on top, let sit for 10 minutes.
-Prep with whisk attachment.
+- Pour 1/2 cup cold water into the bowl of a kitchen stand mixer, add two gelatin packs, and let sit for 10 minutes.
+Prepare the whisk attachment.

-3. In a saucepan bring sugar, dark corn syrup, salt and the remaining cold water to a boil over medium heat until sugar dissolves.
-Add two ginger spice tea bags and allow to step in the bubbling mixture.
-Using a candy thermometer, bring mixture up to 240 degrees F.
+- In a saucepan, bring sugar, dark corn syrup, salt, and the remaining cold water to a boil over medium heat until the sugar dissolves.
+Add two ginger spice tea bags and let them steep in the bubbling mixture.
+Using a candy thermometer, bring the mixture to 240°F (116°C).

-4. Once sugar reaches temp, remove tea bags with tongs and turn your stand mixer on low while carefully and slowly pouring hot sugar mixture while whisking on low.
-Once hot sugar mixture is added, gradually increase the speed to high for about 8 minutes until mixture is thick and fluffy.
-Now trust me when I say this – it won’t feel like it’s going to turn fluffy.
-Patience…magic happens at the 8 minute mark.
+- Once the sugar reaches 240°F (116°C), remove the tea bags with tongs and turn your stand mixer on low.
+Carefully and slowly pour the hot sugar mixture into the mixer while whisking on low.
+Once the hot sugar mixture is added, gradually increase the speed to high for about 8 minutes, until the mixture is thick and fluffy.

 Notes